Germany: Luxembourg and The Moselle River Valley Bike Tour

 - Bernkastel-Kues, a pretty cobblestoned town known for the Bernkasteler Doctor, a historic vintage with reportedly healing properties.

 - Easy riding along the banks of the Moselle River, lined with dazzlingly beautiful buildings – colourful houses, half-timbered shops, and medieval castles.

 A fantastic cycling route, almost entirely on paved bicycle paths or quiet roads.
 There are a few unpaved sections that are considered hard packed and very suitable to hybrid bikes.
-The terrain is easy if you stay along the riverside.
+The terrain on the Moselle River Valley Bike Tour is easy, as long as you stay along the riverside.
 Visiting castles, some wineries, and panoramic viewpoints usually involves some invigorating climbs and descents.